tarciosaraiva/node-bootstrap/README.md

 How to run it
 -------------
-First install it by running `npm install -g node-bootstrap`.
+First install it by running `npm install -g nodecreate`.

 Then execute `ncreate` and you should be good.
 Here are the questions that get asked: